jeka-dev/jeka/docs/tutorials/getting-started.md

 We distinct *local* KBeans (which are Java sources file defined in *jeka-src*) from *classpath* KBeans (which are compiled classes lying in the Jeka classpath).

-Execute: `jeka : --help` to list all available KBeans.
+Execute: `jeka --doc` to list all available KBeans.
 You'll notice the *standard KBeans* section that mentions all KBeans bundled with JeKa out-of-the-box (and always available).
 These are typically *classpath* KBeans.

 For example, you can execute `jeka admin: openHomeDir` to open your*Jeka Home directory*.